christophersbarrett/mulberry-wiki/Page-Definitions.md

 Regions also have a few other options.
 Set `scrollable: true` to make the region scrollable.
 The `size` option defines how the region will determine its size.
 It has two possible values:

 * `flex`: [default] the region will take up as much space as it can.
 Multiple regions within the same container will all take up equal amount of space.
 * `fixed`: the region will take the size of its contents -- no more, no less.

 If you need more control over the size of your regions (which you probably will), then you can handle that in the Sass for the template, explained in [[Styles and Theming]].

-## Built-In Page Definitions
+## Built-In page_defs

-Mulberry comes with several built-in page definitions.
-Any of these page definitions can be specified as the page definition for a page in the page file's YAML header.
+Mulberry comes with several built-in page_defs.
+Any of these page_defs can be specified as the page_def for a page in the page file's YAML header.

 ### audio-with-images-phone and audio-with-images-tablet